HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 By default, Hyperview uses the following network ports to monitor and discover devices.
 Please make sure that the Data Collector can reach the targeted assets on the applicable ports for your site.

-.. note:: Linux Data Collectors currently only support SSH, SNMP, IPMI, and Modbus TCP protocols.
+.. note:: Linux Data Collectors currently only support SSH, SNMP, IPMI, Modbus TCP, and BACnet/IP protocols.

 .. list-table::
    :header-rows: 1